BoostCommunications/Flickable/readme.md

 Flickable
 =========

-Flickable is a simple plugin for Zepto (or jQuery) that creates iOS-style draggable panes.
+Flickable is a simple Javascript-thingy that creates iOS-style draggable panes.